|

 I haven’t done any max SPL tests, I’ve been hesitant to do those kinds of tests

-ever since I cooked a brand new TC sounds driver years ago.
+ever since I fried a brand new TC sounds driver years ago.
 But after watching

 the into to Toy Story II (my favorite test DVD) this sub just shakes, rattles